kevinaixyz/stock_bot/README.md

-# stock_spider
+# stock_bot

-This is to crawl HK stocks information for study usage Please notice the url required info (eg. token, qid and call back)
+This is program to crawl HK stocks information for study.
+Please notice the url required info (eg. token, qid and call back).
+This will be improved later.

-- Industry analysis:
+Stock infomation is from
-- Stocks > 5%
+- HKEX
-- For stocks:
+- AASTOCK

-  - Holding changes : variant
+Later improvement:
+- Choose the web resource
-- Relationship
+- Auto setting
-  - Autocorraltion
+- History information
-  - correlation with HSI